io-gui/io/docs/core/core.md

 # `IoCoreMixin` #

-Core classes for all io objects and elements.
+Core mixin for io classes.
+It can be applied as a mixin to any class such as `Object` or `HTMLElement`.

 ### Getters ###

+Static getters are evaluated once per class when the

 **`static get properties()`** Should return property definitions.
 See readme.md for more info.